NBISweden/AGAT/docs/tools/agat_sq_mask.md

 ## DESCRIPTION

-The script masks GFF-denoted segments out of a FASTA format file.
+The script masks (hard or soft) GFF-denoted segments out of a FASTA format file.
-This script masks (hard or soft) repeats among sequences.
 It needs 3 input parameters: a gff3 file, a fasta file, and a Mask method.
 The result is written to the specified output file, or to STDOUT.